resthub/resthub.org/tutorial/backbone/solution.rst

           return this;
         },

-3. **Use RESThub facilities for managing rendering in TasksView.
+3. **Use Backbone.ResthubView for managing rendering in TasksView.
 Call the parent render function.**

     .. code-block:: javascript

         define(['backbone', 'views/task', 'hbs!templates/tasks'], function(Backbone, TaskView, tasksTemplate) {

-          var TasksView = Backbone.View.extend({
+          var TasksView = Backbone.ResthubView.extend({
             template: tasksTemplate,
             initialize: function() {
               this.collection.on('add', this.add, this);